brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

    import matplotlib.pyplot as plt plt.plot(x, np.sin(x))
-   plt.plot(x, np.cos(x))
    plt.savefig('sine.png')

 .. image:: sine.png

-What the pyplot interface
-has happily — very, very happily — hidden from the user here is that a dozen or more objects had to be created for matplotlib to represent and manage all of the components of this plot in Python.
+What the pyplot interface has hidden from the caller is that more than a dozen objects had to be created for matplotlib to represent even this simple plot.
-Here, for example, are eight of them:
+Here, for example, are eight of the objects that were generated behind the scenes by the ``plot()`` call above:

 >>> plt.gcf()
 <Figure size 640x480 with 1 Axes>